etcd-io/website/content/en/docs/v3.6/learning/api.md

 }
 ```

-* Kvs - the list of key-value pairs matched by the range request.
-When `Count_Only` is set, `Kvs` is empty.
+* `kvs` - the list of key-value pairs matched by the range request. `kvs is empty when count is requested`
-* More - indicates if there are more keys to return in the requested range if `limit` is set.
+* `more` - indicates if there are more keys to return in the requested range.
-* Count - the total number of keys satisfying the range request.
+* `count` - the actual number of keys within the range when requested.
+Unlike `kvs`, it is unaffected by limits and filters (e.g., Min/Max, Create/Modify, Revisions) and reflect the full count within the specified range.

 ### Put